New York / Livingston County

 What is the housing market like in Avon, NY?

-The Avon housing market offers affordability and stability, with a median home price of $176,000 and owner-occupancy at 67%.
-Home values have appreciated by 7.3% over the past year, making it a solid choice for both buyers and renters.
+The local housing market is strong, with a median home price of $176,000 and an owner-occupied rate of nearly 67%.
+The market has seen a 7.3% appreciation over the past year, and rental vacancy rates remain moderate at 8.2%.
+Avon offers a mix of stability and opportunity for both buyers and renters.

 $176,000